WebOfTrust/ietf-keri/draft-ssmith-keri.md

 ## SAID (Self-Addressing IDentifier) Fields

 Some fields in KERI data structures may have for their value a SAID.
 In this context, `d` is short for digest, which is short for Self-Addressing IDentifier (SAID).
-A SAID follows the SAID protocol {{SAID_ID}}.
+A SAID follows the SAID protocol {{SAID-ID}}.
 Essentially a SAID is a Self-Addressing IDentifier (self-referential content addressable).
 A SAID is a special type of cryptographic digest of its encapsulating *field map* (block).
 The encapsulating block of a SAID is called a SAD (Self-Addressed Data).
 Using a SAID as a *field value* enables a more compact but secure representation of the associated block (SAD) from which the SAID is derived.
 Any nested field map that includes a SAID field (i.e. is, therefore, a SAD) may be compacted into its SAID.
 The uncompacted blocks for each associated SAID may be attached or cached to optimize bandwidth and availability without decreasing security.

 Each SAID provides a stable universal cryptographically verifiable and agile reference to its encapsulating block (serialized *field map*).